 3. Money Laundering/The Nigerian Scam

-Lottery scams are also among the oldest that are fortunately becoming less frequent.
-It implies an email sent from a company or lottery that requires the victim to pay some fees in order to gain access to their big prize win.
+Lottery scams are also among the more dated scams that are fortunately becoming less frequent.
+Targets receive an email that is supposedly sent by a company or lottery that requires the victim to pay some fees in order to gain access to their big prize win.
 Unfortunately, they would be left only with payments, and no actual benefit of the false jackpot.

 5. Greeting Card

 The greeting card scam involves receiving such a card through email from a friend.
 However, once the victim opens the message and clicks on the picture, their computer will start downloading malicious software and installing it in their operating system.
 In the best-case scenario, the software will arrive with numerous pop-up ads in your browser.
 In the worst case, your system will become infected and forward personal data and financial information to the fraudster, which they may use for gain or sell.

 The hitman scam may, unfortunately, be on the rise due to the ever-increasing popularity of social media.
 The victim receives an email or message from the fraudster who makes threats in order to obtain money.

 This may be under the pretence that they have been paid to murder or kidnap them or a member of their family.
 The message will include details of the victim’s life that have been gathered from their social media accounts in an attempt to make it seem real.

 Cybercriminals have corrupted dating sites as well as social media networks.
 The romance scam is a long-term scheme that involves speaking with the victim for several months and establishing a romantic connection online.
 Usually, this person will be from a different country.
 They gain the trust of the victim until the point where a meeting is proposed.

 From that moment on, the fraudster might fake a sudden incident that has prevented their presence and claim that they require large amounts of money to deal with passport issues.
 Or, in certain circumstances and if the victim belongs to a wealthy family, it resorts to kidnapping and requesting ransoms.